-The Password Breach That Affected Our Whole Team
+The Password Breach That Affected a Recruiting Platform's Whole Team

 TL;DR

-A project management tool we used got breached.
-Three team members had reused their work email passwords there, which led to credential stuffing attempts across our services.
-One account was successfully compromised before we caught it.
-We implemented mandatory password managers and 2FA, and learned painful lessons about password hygiene.
+A project management tool that a recruiting platform's team used got breached.
+Three team members had reused their work email passwords there, which led to credential stuffing attempts across the company's services.
+One account was successfully compromised before they caught it.
+The team implemented mandatory password managers and 2FA, and learned painful lessons about password hygiene.

 The breach notification email seemed like routine spam at first.
 "Your data may have been compromised in a recent security incident."
-We'd all gotten hundreds of these.
+The engineering team at the recruiting platform had all gotten hundreds of these.
 This one was different.

 The Chain Reaction

-The breached service was a project management tool we'd used briefly two years ago.
-Most of the team had forgotten about it.
+The breached service was a project management tool the team had used briefly two years ago.
+Most of the engineers had forgotten about it.
 But the email/password combinations were now in a database being sold on the dark web.

-"I got an alert from Google that someone in Vietnam had tried to log into my account.
-Then our Slack showed a login from an unfamiliar IP.
+"One of the developers got an alert from Google that someone in Vietnam had tried to log into their account.
+Then the company Slack showed a login from an unfamiliar IP.
 Then AWS sent a suspicious activity warning.
 It was all connected."

 Three team members had committed the cardinal sin: using the same password for the breached service and their work accounts.
 The attackers were running automated credential stuffing attacks across popular services.